 - 25% of Americans view Pit Bulls negatively.
 More than 50% agree that families with small children shouldn’t adopt a dog of this breed.
 No wonder that so many of these dogs remain in shelters.

 - 75% of shelters get the dog labels wrong.
 Even animal experts like breeders and vets have trouble recognizing a breed and are correct only in a few cases.
+At least the Blue Nose Pit Bull is easy to distinguish.

 - 64% of Pit Bulls got adopted when a shelter in Orlando removed their labels.